kevinsogo/compgen/docs/src/TUTORIAL.md

 }
 ```

 Here, `bounds` should have the constraints for the variables across all subtasks, and `subtasks` should have any additional constraints.
-KompGen also supports "or" via the `|` operator, so for subtask 1, we can write something like
+KompGen also supports "and" and "or" via the `&` and `|` operators, so for subtask 1, we can write something like

 ```python
 'n': (+Var == 1) | (+Var == 2) | (+Var == 3) | (+Var == 69) | (+Var == 420)